ChandradithyaJ/chimplequiz/README.md

 # Chimple-Quiz
-Quiz functionality for Chimple Learning
+Multiplayer Quiz functionality for Chimple Learning

+## Getting Started
+Sign in with Gmail by clicking the button as shown below.